mattvagni/fancy-apache-index/README.md

 --
 To install just drag and drop the `theme` and `.htaccess` file in your root directory that apache is serving.
 You must have apache running but shouldn't need to do anything special since it's only dependency is  [Apache's mod_autoindex module](http://httpd.apache.org/docs/2.2/mod/mod_autoindex.html) which is part of the the Apache base modules anyways.

+If you would like to use a favicon, the theme ignores it so you can add it within the root directory without it showing up in your browsable directory listing.

 How to contribute/customize stuff
 --